PsychedelicShayna/jw/README.md

 Are you frustrated with tools like `find`, `fd`, `erd`, `lsd`, `legdur` and others that seem to excel in some areas but fall short in others?
 I was too, so I built a solution that prioritizes speed and simplicity above all else.
 The design philosophy of modern tools have a tendency to stray away from the original Linux philosophy of each command doing a single thing, and doing it very well, instead opting to cram as many features in as possible.

 This isn't necessarily a bad thing, I enjoy those features, but there are many times where I want to simply grep every single path from the root of my drive, and that's when those abstractions start backfiring.
-Colorized output is hard to grep, they take longer to traverse, longer to print, they immediately start dumping results and create a termiiinal I/O bottleneck.
+Colorized output is hard to grep, they take longer to traverse, longer to print, use lazy algorithms because the creator never designed it thinking someone would feed a terrabyte of data to it, and they immediately start dumping results and create terminal I/O bottlenecks.. **enough**

 Sometimes you just need to take a page out of the Sesto Elemento's book.